Find Groups

 From theatre to art, spoken word to being on the youth board and gaining work experience.
 There’s something for everyone regardless of background or ability.

-PLayhouse are committed to helping those aged 16+ develop skills which will help them pursue their passion in the arts industry.
+Playhouse are committed to helping those aged 16+ develop skills which will help them pursue their passion in the arts industry.

 Circle of Light 6